 Graduate Women in Science & Engineering Forum (WISE).

-A support group for women in the science fields where women are underrepresented.
-Discussion topics are selected by group members.
-This group will facilitate the development of: 1) a sense of community where each person enjoys a feeling of belonging, 2) support toward the attainment of goals, 3) self-empowerment in creating and maintaining visions for one’s personal and professional life.
+Please join us for a weekly support group for graduate women in the sciences or engineering fields where women are underrepresented.
+Our goal is to foster a sense of community and support toward the attainment of goals, and to encourage self-empowerment to increase and develop a vision for one’s personal and professional life.
 Contact Dr. Judy Goodman Fermin at 858-534-3755 for more information.

-Drop-in for one-on-one consultation with a CAPS clinician.
 Learn to manage your stress by using relaxation techniques while your physiological markers are monitored.
+Drop in for 15 minute individual consultations.
+Facilitators are Dr. Ming-Che Tu and Dr. Niyatee Sukumaran.
 Facilitators: Mind-Che Tu, Ph.D. and Niyatee Sukumaran, Ph.D. .
 For Questions: Contact Dr. Niyatee Sukumaran at (858) 534-9057.

 Questioning Career: Designing the Life You Want.

-This popular five-session series empowers graduate students and postdoctoral scholars to clarify their career path and create the life they want.
-Workshops include a variety of dynamic exercises and valuable assessment tools, proven to increase confidence in making career choices congruent with one’s personality, values and strengths.
-Facilitators: Christina Lambert, Ph.D. and Wesley Kayne, Ph.D.
+This unique, five-session workshop series helps graduate students and postdoctoral scholars to clarify their career path and create the life they want.
+Workshops include a variety of dynamic exercises and valuable assessment tools, proven to increase confidence in making career choices congruent with one’s personality, values, and strengths.
+Past participants have felt empowered to identify their transferable skills and take control of their career decision making process.
+Facilitators and Christina Lambert, Ph.D. and Wesley Kayne, Ph.D.
+For info, contact:

 - CAPS provides referral services for students who are referred to outside providers.
 Reasons for referrals to outside providers include: need for treatment at a rate that would exceed our short-term service model, or a referral to a specialist for particular conditions.
 For students with SHIP insuance only, CAPS and Student Health Service administers the paperwork required for referrals.
 For students without SHIP or are double-covered with another insurance plan, they must comply with referral procedures required by the non-SHIP insurer.
 CAPS staff will assist in matching the student with a provider who can best meet their treatment goals.
 If you have any questions about our referral process, please contact our Central Office at (858) 534-3755.